AndreGregu/chap-core/README.md

 ## Evaluating on real data
-We have also included some examples of how to use this format to evaluate models trained on real data.
+This repository also includes a few illustrative examples of how to use this format to evaluate models trained on real data.
+For real usage with Chap, see a separate documentation of how an evaluation metric defined according to the interfaces described here (that follows the Evaluator abstract class) can be easily integrated into Chap and used as metric for any evaluation performed in that platform.

 ### Evaluating `minimalist_example` with custom evaluator